FREQUENTLY ASKED QUESTIONS

 The Park’s mission is to protect, conserve and manage the Islands ecosystems and its biological diversity for the benefit of humanity, local populations, science and education.

 We strictly adhere to the rules of the Galapagos National Park.
 All our cruise itineraries are approved annually by the National Park.
 Itineraries cannot be deviated due to the strict regulations.
 All our passengers are always accompanied by a fully qualified Galapagos National Park guide.Return to top of page

-Trip members should be in reasonably good health and physical condition to fully enjoy a cruise in the Galapagos Islands.
+Passengers should be in reasonably good health and physical condition to fully enjoy a cruise in the Galapagos Islands.
 If a passenger suffers from any medical condition that might impact their travel experience they should consult with their doctor before traveling to ensure that they are capable of undertaking the trip.
-In addition, passengers should advise us of their condition and associated medical needs prior to travel.Return to top of page
+In addition, passengers should advise of any pre-existing conditions and/or associated medical needs during booking, prior to traveling.Return to top of page

-The catamaran will anchor at two visitor sites each day.
-You will be ferried to the islands in "pangas" (local name for dinghies).
-Once ashore your guide will lead you along marked trails explaining the natural history as you walk.
+Guests will two visitor sites each day.
+Once ashore your guide will lead you along marked trails explaining the natural history and wildlife.
 Island visits are done at a leisurely pace allowing plenty of time to enjoy and photograph the amazing wildlife and scenery.
 Please do not stray from the group.
 Visitors must be accompanied by a guide at all times.
-There is often an opportunity to swim and / or snorkel during these visits.
+There is often an opportunity to swim, kayak, or snorkel during these visits.
 Your guide will advise you on which of these activities are available as the park authorities have a strict guideline as to what activities can be done at each visitor site.Return to top of page

-Depending on the navigation conditions and based on our itinerary, please check with your Guide or Quality Control Manager for our Jaccuzi schedules.Return to top of page
+Depending on sea conditions and based on the itinerary, please check with your Guide or Cruise Manager for the Jaccuzi schedules.Return to top of page

-The local currency in The Galapagos Islands and throughout Ecuador is US dollars.
-On the Islands, most major credit cards (Visa, MasterCard, American Express, Diners) are accepted at hotels and restaurants.
+The local currency in The Galapagos Islands and throughout Ecuador is the US dollar.
+In the Islands, most major credit cards (Visa, MasterCard, American Express, Diners) are accepted at hotels and restaurants.
 In smaller stores small cash denominations will be accepted.
 Tip: Don't try to break a $20 for a purchase less than $5.

 There are Banco del Pacifico branches on the islands of Santa Cruz and San Cristobal.
 Both have ATM machines that accept MasterCard, Visa and cards affiliated with the Cirrus, Maestro, Banred and ATM system.
-It is also possible to change travelers checks but this is more difficult and a there is a service charge.
+Travellers checks are rarely accepted.

 Important note: Most shops, restaurants, individuals, and even some banks will not accept $100 bills, we recommend taking smaller denomination notes.Return to top of page

-On board we have available for sale T-shirts, baseball caps, handmade Ecuadorian jewelry and other items.
-We also maintain a small stock of toiletries, basic medications, hair dryers (for loan), batteries etc. When we are in Port there will be an opportunity to browse some of the shops to purchase local crafts and souvenirs.Return to top of page
+Haugan maintains a stock of toiletries, basic medications, hair dryers, etc. When in port guests will have an opportunity to browse some of the shops to purchase souvenirs.Return to top of page

-Smoking is not allowed within the Galapagos National Park or within enclosed areas of the boat.
-Smoking is permitted on deck though we ask our guests to be considerate of other passengers who may be within the vicinity.Return to top of page
+Smoking is not allowed in the Galapagos National Park or within enclosed areas of the boat.
+Smoking is permitted in the dedicated smoking area, although guests are asked to to be considerate of other passengers who may be within the vicinity.Return to top of page

-Snorkelling equipment and wetsuit is complimentary all year round.
+Snorkelling equipment and wetsuits are complimentary all year round.
 However, some guests sometimes prefer to bring their own to ensure the perfect fit.
 Please advise your size in advance (XS, S,M,L, XL).Return to top of page

 The Galapagos Islands are GMT -6 hours and do not change their clocks for Daylight Savings (because they are on the equator).
 This means that in the summer months they are the same time as Mountain Daylight Time but in the winter months they are the same time as Central Standard Time.Return to top of page

-In Galapagos, it is customary to leave a gratuity for the guide and crew separately.
-Gratuities are at the sole discretion of the passengers and should be based on the level of service received.
+In Galapagos, it is customary in the Ecuadorian culture to leave a gratuity for the guide and crew separately.
+Tipping is NOT a requirement and should be given at the guest's sole discretion based on the level of service received and each guests beliefs.

-If you wish to leave a tip you may give it directly to the relevant staff member.
-Alternatively, you can put cash in the envelopes marked "CREW" and "GUIDE" that will be left in your room on your last day.
+If a guest wishes to leave a tip, please use the the envelopes marked "CREW" and "GUIDE" that will be left in the accommodations on your last day.